mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 `02` - STX (Start of Text)
 `01 15` - CMD (Heat pump command, 01 15 means "Read memory")
 `0000` - Start address
-`0002` - Bytes to read after start address
+`0002` - Bytes to read after start address (if you start at 0x00, the max value is 0x152 with SW-Version 8011)
 `10` - DLE (Data Link Escape)
 `03` - ETX (End of Text)
-`FE17` - CRC-16 checksum of CMD, start address and bytes to read (Poly 8005, Init 0, Lsb 0)
+`FE17` - CRC-16 checksum of CMD, start address and bytes to read (More information below)

 ### Available CMDs
 `01 15` - Read memory